-Day 4: Depart Beijing A morning tour is arranged to the enchanting Summer Palace on the northwestern outskirts of the city.
+Day 4: Beijing A morning tour is arranged to the enchanting Summer Palace on the northwestern outskirts of the city.
 This was the imperial summer resort of the Qing dynasty, and boasts some of the most incredible classical gardens in China.
-Included in the tour will be a 15-minute boat ride on the lake, which is set in the middle of the magnificent gardens.
+Included in the tour will be a 15 minute boat ride on the lake, which is set in the middle of the magnificent gardens.
 Afterwards, continue to the Lama Temple (Yonghe Lamsery), which is the largest preserved lamasery in Beijing.
-A Buddhist lamasery of the Yellow Hat sect, the Lama Temple houses an 85-foot tall statue of Tathagagata (Maitreya) Buddha, made from a single Tibetan sandalwood tree, in the Hall of Infinite Happiness.
+A Buddhist lamasery of the Yellow Hat sect, the Lama Temple houses a 26 metre tall statue of Tathagagata (Maitreya) Buddha, made from a single Tibetan sandalwood tree, in the Hall of Infinite Happiness.

 Note: The Summer Palace boat ride is not available when the lake is frozen, normally from 1 November to 1 April.

-After the tour you will be transferred to the airport for your onward flight (please note your flight today must be booked from 4pm onwards to enjoy the included touring)
+After the tour you will be transferred to the airport for your onward flight (please note your flight today must be booked from 4.00 pm onwards to enjoy the included touring).

-• Tailor-made journey with local English speaking guides • 3 nights' accommodation at the delightful boutique Red Capital Residence • Private transfers and transport • Sightseeing and entrance fees • 3 Breakfasts, 2 Lunches
+• Tailor-made journey with local English speaking guides • 3 nights' accommodation at the delightful boutique Red Capital Residence • Private transfers and transport • Sightseeing and entrance fees • 3 breakfasts and 2 lunches

 Pricing (per person) $NZD